duncantl/DoubleColonInPackage/README.md

-Exploring what happens when one uses Apkg::Symbol in code in a second package, Bpkg.
+## Exploring what happens when one uses Apkg::Symbol in code in a second package, Bpkg.

 + Is the symbol resolved at installation time?
 + is it byte compiled
 + is it dynamically resolved in each call via ::

+There are different situations when we might any of these three options to occur.

+## Testing

 We create two simple packages Apkg and Bpkg.
 (R doesn't like packages with single-letter names.)